All The Horses

 £20 Free Bet

-Paddy Power have a generous free bet deal for new customers – just place £10 in bets and get grab a free bet worth £20.
-Plus extra 5th place on eachway bets.
+Paddy Power have a generous free bet deal for new customers – Place £10 in bets and get a free bet worth £20.
+Plus you’ll benefit from the extra 5th place payout on eachway bets offer by Paddy Power.

 Odds, form and ratings for all the horses in this year’s race.